 - 7. A regulated entity would typically deploy the following access controls: - a) undertake due diligence processes before granting access to personnel.
-The use of contractors and temporary staffing arrangements may elevate the risk for certain roles; - b) implementation of role-based access profiles which are designed to ensure effective segregation of duties; - c) prohibiting sharing of accounts and passwords (including generic accounts); - d) changing default passwords and user names; - e) timely removal of access rights whenever there is a change in role or responsibility and on cessation of employment; - f) session timeouts: - g) processes to notify appropriate personnel of user additions, deletions and role changes; - h) audit logging and monitoring of access to information assets by all users; - i) regular reviews of user access by information asset owners to ensure appropriate access is maintained; - j) multi-factor authentication for privileged access, remote access and other high-risk activities; - k) generation, in preference to storage, of passwords/PINs12 where used to authorise high-risk activities (e.g. debit/credit card and internet banking transactions); and - two-person rule applied to information assets with the APRA-regulated entity's highest level of sensitivity rating (e.g. encryption keys, PIN generation, debit/credit card databases). - 8.
+The use of contractors and temporary staffing arrangements may elevate the risk for certain roles; - b) implementation of role-based access profiles which are designed to ensure effective segregation of duties; - c) prohibiting sharing of accounts and passwords (with the possible exception of generic accounts, where prohibiting sharing of accounts and passwords is unavoidable due to technology constraints); - d) changing default passwords and user names; - e) timely removal of access rights whenever there is a change in role or responsibility and on cessation of employment; - f) session timeouts; - g) processes to notify appropriate personnel of user additions, deletions and role changes; - h) audit logging and monitoring of access to information assets by all users; - i) regular reviews of user access by information asset owners to ensure appropriate access is maintained; - j) multi-factor authentication for privileged access, remote access and other high-risk activities; - k) generation, in preference to storage, of passwords/Personal Identification Numbers (PINs) where used to authorise high-risk activities (e.g. debit/credit card and internet banking transactions); and - l) two-person rule applied to information assets with the APRA-regulated entity's highest level of sensitivity rating (e.g. encryption keys, PIN generation, debit/credit card databases). - 8.
 For accountability purposes, a regulated entity would typically ensure that users and information assets are uniquely identified and their actions are logged at a sufficient level of granularity to support information security monitoring processes.